 - Productivity of remote workers/teams.
 Studies show that most companies suffer from an epidemic of employee disengagement, which directly translates into lost productivity.
 In fact, according to Gallup, U.S. employers lose a staggering $450 billion to $550 billion every year due to this phenomenon.
-The problem can be exaggerated in companies that have multiple offices, telecommuters and global teams, since remote workers must rely on technology to connect them to their in-office counterparts.
+The problem can be exaggerated in companies that have multiple offices, telecommuters, and global teams since remote workers must rely on technology to connect them to their in-office counterparts.
 A digital workplace, which enables more effective collaboration amongst disparate workers, can greatly boost both engagement and productivity, preventing this lost revenue.

 - Scalable onboarding.
-Large enterprises spend thousands of dollars a year on boarding new employees.
-Interactive, multimedia digital-workplace technology can simplify and scale the on boarding process by making it repeatable and enabling effective remote training.
+Large enterprises spend thousands of dollars a year onboarding new employees.
+Interactive, multimedia digital workplace technology can simplify and scale the onboarding process by making it repeatable and enabling effective remote training.

 - Accelerating product development.
-Digital-workplace technology is one of the best ways to enable Agile development among disparate team members.
+Digital workplace technology is one of the best ways to enable Agile development among disparate team members.
 Agile development allows companies to bring products to market more quickly and enables more effective collaboration.

 Examples like those demonstrate a straight line to ROI, which makes for a very convincing business case.

-Step 2: Enlist support
+Step 2: Enlist the support

 Gaining management approval for a large expenditure will always be easier if more than one department can benefit from the investment.
-What’s more, if you involve multiple departments in the selection of a digital-workplace product, they’re more likely to get excited about the new technology and help drive adoption.
+What’s more, if you involve multiple departments in the selection of a digital workplace product, they’re more likely to get excited about the new technology and help drive adoption.

 The following departments are most likely to benefit from a digital workplace:

 - Sales.
 Global companies, as well as those that have multiple offices, are likely to employ salespeople in locations beyond central headquarters.
-A digital workplace is the perfect way to hold meetings and keep everyone in sync.
+A digital workplace is a perfect way to hold meetings and keep everyone in sync.
 What’s more, a digital workplace allows for collaborative meetings with prospects and customers.

 - Engineering/development.
 Developers and IT workers can use a digital workplace to collaborate on architecture, solve problems and hold daily or weekly scrum sessions.